06 February 2023

 How Policies and Procedures Work Together in Aged Care

-• A consistent, logical framework to promote efficiency and safety
+- A consistent, logical framework to promote efficiency and safety

-Procedures may include:
+These procedures may include:

-• Assessing and resolving complaints
+- Assessing and resolving complaints

-• Managing healthcare records and documentation
+- Managing healthcare records and documentation

-• Managing patient aggression.
+- Managing incidents of patient aggression.